Bella Coola artist Jade Hanuse’s first carved panel on display at Vancouver Museum - Coast Mountain News

 “During salmon season the Nuxalk feasted, the bears fished, the eagles had their share, the river supplies our main source of diet.
 Back then the salmon swam to us in thousands.
 The ancestral laws on how to take care of our rivers and lands were handed down to us from generations of teachings.
 Every family had a river guardian that upheld their duties in maintaining their section of the river.
 River guardians upheld the laws and monitored activities on the river.
 This is a practice we must return to for the survival of the salmon and ourselves.
 My hope is to bring continued awareness to how vital our salmon are, not only to the Nuxalk but the animals we share the lands with.
 This discussion is ongoing and essential to Indigenous ways of being.”

+READ MORE: Master carver Dempsey Bob plans artist residency for coastal BC’s North Pacific Cannery

-In 2020 she received a YVR Art Foundation scholarship to be mentored by Bob who is a founding member of the Freda Diesing School of Northwest Coast Art in Terrace which opened 15 years ago.
+In 2020 Hanuse received a YVR Art Foundation scholarship to be mentored by Bob, who is a founding member of the Freda Diesing School of Northwest Coast Art in Terrace.

 He continues to do some lectures at the school, but no longer teaches full time.